-Fungal toenail infection- causes and treatment
+Fungal toenail infection- symptoms, causes & treatment

-Diagnosis of fungal toenail infections
+Diagnosis of a fungal toenail infection

 - Yellow, white or brownish discolouration of the toenail (it may start as a small spot, which then spreads)